butchresearch/DrugHerbicideClassifier/README.md

 For readers who are interested in the predictions, but do not wish to run them locally, an online version of this workbook is available at www.streamlet.com/drugherbicideclassifier.

+Installation instructions are included in requirements.txt.

+An example calculation is provided in the included the Jupyter notebook.